AtomicNoggin/jsln/README.md

 # JSLN

+** This project is still a work in progress abd suybject to change w=ithout notice.
+Do not use in production at this time **

 JSLN (JavaScript Literal Notation pronounced JOS-LIN, or Joseline) is a JavaScript-literal data format parsed by this package's `JSLNParser`.
-It supports JSON-like objects and arrays, JavaScript primitives and numeric literals, comments, quoted and multiline strings, typed `@` values, and JSDoc type metadata.
+It supports JSON-like objects and arrays, JavaScript primitives and numeric literals.

+JSLN will also optionally allow comments, multiline (backtick) strings, typed `@` values, and JSDoc type metadata.

 ```js
 import JSLN from "jsln";